 Would you like to get involved and see behind-the-scenes at the Wexner Center?
 Consider becoming a volunteer.
 Volunteers come from all walks of life and range from students to retirees.
 All you need is your interest and enthusiasm!

 Here are four ways to volunteer at the Wexner Center.
 See which one best fits your interests and schedule.
+(Information on employment with the Wexner Center can be found here.)

 Docents are active members of the Wexner Center's education department who lead interactive tours of gallery exhibitions and the center's unique architectural spaces.
 Docents work with a variety of people—university classes, school groups, teens, and art lovers from near and far—to explore and appreciate the connections between contemporary art and their own lives.

 No experience or previous training is required, but all docents must have an active commitment to exploring contemporary art and promoting its ability to engage, provoke, and illuminate.
 Those interested in becoming docents prepare by participating in the Docent-in-Training program, which begins each fall.
-Applications to participate in the 2014 program are due July 25 and the training program begins in August.
+Applications to participate in the 2016 fall program are due July 24 and the training program begins in August.
 To apply, send a letter of intent along with your resume to firstname.lastname@example.org or send by post to the Wexner Center (1871 North High Street, Columbus, OH 43210) c/o Docent Program.

 Find out more about becoming a Student Docent (if you are a graduate and undergraduate student in any academic department at any local college or university).